Support services include, but are not limited to:

 Academic coaching: A cognitive integrative-based coaching model is used by certified coaches.
 Executive function issues are addressed, and we explore new learning strategies to reduce symptoms related to deficits in executive functioning.

-Assistive Technology: The IAL offers a wide variety of computer software programs (Dragon NaturallySpeaking, Kurzweil, Inspiration, etc.) that help students achieve success with the reading and writing process.
+Assistive technology: The IAL offers a wide variety of computer software programs (Dragon NaturallySpeaking, Kurzweil, Inspiration, etc.) that help students increase competency with the reading and writing process.

-Diagnostic Assessment: The IAL conducts a learning profile assessment (Alpha Profile) for every entering first-year student.
-Our clinicians also provide psycho-educational and neuropsychological evaluations (WISC, WAIS, etc.) if needed through the Diagnostic Center.
+Diagnostic assessment: Our clinicians also provide psycho-educational and neuropsychological evaluations (WISC, WAIS, etc.) if needed through the Diagnostic Center.

 Tutoring: Master’s and doctoral-level professionals offer a variety of tutoring options at the IAL’s Wayser Tutoring Center, including:

 - Content tutoring – subject-specific to aid in the student’s comprehension of material presented in class